rmkoesterer/uga/README.rst

 This software connects a vast array of Python and R based packages that may lead to incompatibilities in your system Python installation.
 Thus, it might be simpler for users to install a Python virtual environment to avoid disrupting system Python functionality.
 Additionally, uga requires an installation of R and a few packages used for analysis and plotting.
 The following lists are necessary tools that uga needs to perform all tasks.
-Python modules are easiest installed using pip as described in the section labeled
-'Installation', thus you may skip ahead to the Installation section to begin.
 The following lists display versions used during development.

-Python (2.7.7)
+|  Python (2.7.7)

 Python modules required (may not be part of the Python base install), followed by versions used during development: